Hiragi Station

 Hiragi Station (平木駅, Hiragi-eki) is a passenger railway station located in the town of in Miki, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "N12".

 Lines

-Hiragi Station is a statin on the Kotoden Nagao Line and is located 10.9 km from the opposing terminus of the line at Kawaramachi and 12.6 kilometers from Takamatsu-Chikkō Station.
+Hiragi Station is a station on the Kotoden Nagao Line and is located 10.9 km from the opposing terminus of the line at Kawaramachi and 12.6 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of two opposed side platforms connected by a level crossing.
 The station is unattended.